Who we are

 Density can be done well or poorly.
 Through stories of developers who put extra effort into getting density right, we hope to make it clear that change is not, in fact, a binary decision.

 We think it’s critical to understand “good” density beyond the rules of how neighborhoods are permitted to develop.
-Who develops them is also key.
-At first we called this X factor “socially responsible development”, although “developers who give a damn” is probably more accurate.
+Who develops them, and who lives in them, is also key.
+At first we called this X factor “socially responsible development”, although “development that gives a damn” is probably more accurate.

 Back in 2012, we’d written here: